Skip to content

 23. Maps of forest management units (FMUs)?

-The company only reports a static map of FMUs located within the Tasman Pine Forests Ltd. However, it is unclear if this information covers the company's entire operations.
+The company only reports names and coordinates for some of its FMUs.
+However, no geo-referenced maps are reported, and it is unclear if this information covers the company's entire operations.

 • P